SingleStore: Replication

+Iceberg support and vector search

+In 2024, SingleStore updated its architecture to include support for Apache Iceberg, enabling more efficient data lake management and querying.
+The release also added enhanced full-text search for more efficient data retrieval, autoscaling for better resource management, and a "bring your own cloud" deployment option, offering users greater flexibility in cloud infrastructure choices.

 Distribution formats

-SingleStore can be downloaded for free and run on Linux for systems up to 4 leaf nodes of 32 gigs RAM each; an Enterprise license is required for larger deployments and for official SingleStore support.
-SingleStore clusters can be managed in containers using the SingleStore Kubernetes Operator.
-SingleStore is also available as a managed service named SingleStore Managed Service, available in various regions in Google Cloud and Amazon Web Services, with a Microsoft Azure implementation promised for the near future.
+SingleStore can be downloaded for free and run on Linux for systems up to 4 leaf nodes of 32 gigs RAM each; an Enterprise license is required for larger deployments and for official SingleStore support.SingleStore is also available as a managed service named SingleStore Helios, available in various regions in Google Cloud and Amazon Web Services.
 The underlying engine and potential system performance are identical in all distribution formats.

-SingleStore ships with a set of installation, management, and monitoring tools called SingleStore Tools.
-When installing SingleStore, Tools can be used to set up the distributed SingleStore database across machines.
-SingleStore also provides a browser-based query and management UI called SingleStore Studio, which provides query processing and database monitoring, and shows health and informational details about the running cluster.
+SingleStore includes a set of tools, called SingleStore Tools, for installing, managing, and monitoring its distributed database across multiple machines.
+It also offers a browser-based interface, SingleStore Studio, for running queries, monitoring the database, and viewing cluster health and status.

-Recognition

-In December 2021, SingleStore was recognized in the Magic Quadrant for Cloud Database Management Systems published by Gartner for the first time.
-SingleStore was also included in Deloitte’s Technology Fast 500 North America, San Francisco Business Times Fast 100, Dresner Industry Excellence and Inc 5000 awards in 2020.
-The company is part of the Cloud Native Computing Foundation and Bytecode Alliance.